vilkoos/my_data_analyst_portfolio/700_proofs.md

 - Is there an association between internet use rate and life expectancy? [see tmblr](http://exexstats.tumblr.com/post/49267271093/final-project-passion-driven-statistics)
 (a small paper I produced for [passion driven statistics](https://www.coursera.org/course/pdstatistics))
+- Lending club interest rates can be explained by a rigorous model [issue](http://issuu.com/vilkoos/docs/assignment1_data_analysis/0)

 -----